Marshall Forstein, MD

 Dr. Forstein attended The College of Medicine, University of Vermont after a career of teaching high school English, where he developed a lifelong interest in teaching and education.
 He completed an internship at Presbyterian Hospital, Pacific Medical Center in San Francisco and his residency in psychiatry at the Massachusetts General Hospital.
 He teaches medical students and is a core faculty member in the Division of Palliative Care at Harvard Medical School.
 Dr. Forstein has been a principal investigator on an HIV Education and Training Grant through the federal Center for Mental Health Services, and teaches and has published on the neuropsychiatry and psychosocial aspects of the HIV/AIDS epidemic.
 He currently Chairs the Steering Committee on HIV Psychiatry for the APA in the American Psychiatric Association for Research and Education.

-He is a Distinguished Fellow of the American Psychiatric Association and is currently serving on the Residency Review Committee for Psychiatry of The Accreditation Council for Graduate Medical Education until 2014.
+He is a Distinguished Fellow of the American Psychiatric Association served on the Residency Review Committee for Psychiatry of The Accreditation Council for Graduate Medical Education until 2014.
+He was elected to the Assembly of the American Psychiatric Association from 2014-2016.

 Matthew Ruble, MD